 We are happy to provide any further assistance we can offer at any stage of your application process to any UK educational institution featured on the site.

-The EAL Department provides an academic learning environment in which non-native speakers of English are able to develop their skills in the four key areas of the language – reading, writing, speaking and listening.
+The EAL Department with 3 full time members of staff, provide an academic learning environment in which non-native speakers of English are able to develop their skills in the four key areas of the language – reading, writing, speaking and listening.
 The department ensures that international students who do not have a proficient level of English are given dedicated lessons each week.
 All applicants for whom English is not their first language will be asked to sit an appropriate level EAL paper as part of the Admissions process.
 Once a new boarder joins, they will undertake a full EAL assessment shortly after arrival and a programme of extra support will be implemented for each pupil as necessary.
 A standard level of extra support is provided at no extra cost.
 However, if additional support is required, extra lessons can be arranged and are subject to additional fees.

 English is the common language of the School and boarders are expected to speak English in all public areas of the School and the boarding house.